stookalacka/Hypixel-Skyblock-Flipping-Calculator/README.md

 flip:

-  Flipping calcuations are not a current feature.
+  Flipping calculations are not a current feature.
 Hopefully, ending soon flipping, bazaar flipping, and other forms of auction flipping will be added in the near future.